ggnsta/GoParty/SRS/ArchitectureSolution.md

 ﻿# Architechture solution research

 ### 1. Application type
   GoParty is a `Mobile Application`.
-This type was chosen becuase nowadays smartphones are getting all over the place and are being integrated in our lives deeply.
+This type was chosen because nowadays smartphones are getting all over the place and are being integrated in our lives deeply.
 This type provides availability and simplicity of usage.
 The application itself is supposed to:
 * Have a minimalistic user-friendly interface
 * Use internet resources wisely and be able to sustain its work with flaky internet connection